krasimir/react-in-patterns/book/chapter-9/README.md

 ## Final thoughts

-Redux is an wonderful pattern.
+Redux is a wonderful pattern.
 Over the years the JavaScript community developed the idea and enhanced it with couple of new terms.
 I think a typical redux application looks more like this:

 ![Redux architecture](redux-reallife.jpg)

-And we didn't even mention the side effects management.
-It is a whole new story with its own ideas and solutions.
+*By the way we didn't mention the side effects management.
+It is a whole new story with its own ideas and solutions.*

 We can conclude that Redux itself is a pretty simple pattern.
 It teaches very useful techniques but unfortunately it is very often not enough.
 Sooner or later we have to introduce more concepts/patterns.
 Which of course is not that bad.
 We just have to plan for it.